MLinkPlanner 2.0

 The text field as an annotation on each signal level; for example, 256-QAM 5/6 400 Mbit/s

-* To automatically fill these fields with subscriber station parameters, go to the panel of the characteristics of the subscriber station and click on the Copy selected Rx thresholds to Coverage Study Levels button.
-Then the threshold levels are copied to the Levels field and information about the selected modulation modes is copied to the Description field.
+* You can automatically fill the fields with subscriber station parameters by going to the panel of the characteristics of the subscriber station and clicking on the Copy selected Rx thresholds to Coverage Study Levels button.
+This will copy the threshold levels to the Levels field and information about the selected modulation modes to the Description field.

 To perform the coverage study, click the button.